Myrtle Beach city leaders look ahead to the new year

 While the city hopes to have a strong year with tourism, city leaders say they can’t lose sight of the needs of the local community.
 Smith said in 2022 he is going to put an emphasis on making the city a top public employer in the region.

-Smith added that decisions he and city council make need to be more considerate of the possible consequences for city employees in 2022.
+Smith added that decisions that he and the city council make need to be more considerate of the possible consequences for employees in 2022.

 “Often, me personally, I think ‘Well how will this affect the city as a whole?’ and I haven’t thought as much about how it will affect the employees which will then affect the city as a whole,” Smith said.
 “So you’ve got to think about it a little bit deeper.”